ajanthan/ecommerce-microservices/Order-Service/README.md

 ## How to Run the Project

+The service can be either deployed locally or on k8s.

+### Deploying Locally

+1.Build the maven project by issuing following command in the project directory

+``mvn clean install``

+2. Start the service as follows

+``java -jar  -Dtransports.netty.conf=./netty-transports.yml ./target/Order-Service-0.1-SNAPSHOT.jar``

+### Deploying on Kubernetes

 1.Build the maven project by issuing following command in the project directory

 ``mvn clean install``